Robot Vacuum Not Working? Narwal Troubleshooting Guide to Fix Common Issues (Charging, Mapping, Suction & Wi-Fi)

 • Empty the dustbin regularly to ensure optimal airflow.
 A full dustbin can reduce suction.

 • Clean or replace the filters and brushes.
 Hair and debris can clog these parts, decreasing the vacuum's efficiency.
+Regular cleaning of filters not only improves suction but also helps remove any vacuum smell caused by dust buildup or moisture.

 • Check for blockages in the airflow pathways and remove any obstructions.